doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ### Q: How Might We Work Around The Pull Limit?

-One solution for this is to run your own OCI registry.

-This becomes increasingly compelling as your container consumption grows.
+There are a couple of alternatives to DockerHub here:

+1. Pull from a different public registry.

-> Sidebar: If you're using AWS EKS, you can pull the majority of popular docker images from ECR Public Registry.
+    > If you're using AWS EKS, you can pull the majority of popular docker images from ECR Public Registry.
     >
     > For example `docker pull public.ecr.aws/docker/library/busybox:stable-musl`
     >
     > On AWS, its logically closer to your infrastructure and you wont encounter any rate limiting.

+1. Operate your own private OCI registry.

+    > If you already have a central binary repository in your org like a managed Artifactory or Nexus, you're likely already doing this.
+    >
+    > For example `docker pull containers.your.org/library/busybox:stable-musl`
+    >
+    > This solution becomes increasingly compelling as your container consumption grows.

+We're gonna choose option #2, but we wont use a vendor product because we wanna learn with the simplest components that meet the OCI specifications!

-The simplest OCI registry is a container running the `registry:2` image from [distribution/distribution](https://github.com/distribution/distribution/releases/tag/v2.8.2) :
+The simplest OCI Registry is a container running the `registry:2` image from [distribution/distribution](https://github.com/distribution/distribution/releases) :

 ```sh
 ➜ k3d registry create docker-io-mirror \